valerino/rv6502emu/README.md

         0,
     )
     .unwrap();

+    // you can also change the cpu type at runtime (it's safer to do it only just before calling reset(), either the results are unpredictable!)
+    // c.set_cpu_type(CpuType::WDC65C02);

     // resets the cpu (use 0x400 as custom address for the Klaus test) and start execution c.reset(Some(0x400)).unwrap();